panagiks/reverse_shell/README.md

 DISCLAIMER: I really shouldn't have to say this but DON'T USE THIS WITHOUT THE COMPUTER OWNER'S CONSENT

-NOTE : As of v0.0.3 a folder "min" has been added.
-Since the new version has many more features not essential to the main functionality (a reverse shell that is), min will not recieve any more features beyond v0.0.2 and will only get bug and performance related fixes.
+NOTE : As of v0.0.3 folder `min` has been added.
+Since the new version has many more features not essential to the main functionality (a reverse shell that is), min will not recieve any more features beyond v0.0.3 and will only get bug and performance related fixes.

 ## Features